Jeez, what’s wrong with your back?

 Under what circumstances do you expect to be paid?

 In general I don’t object to your using my photos to illustrate your blog post, your hobbyist website, your class project, or your educational display, and will not expect payment for such uses.
 Just give me credit and a link back (see below).
 But I will expect to be compensated for commercial use.
-As for editorial use: in general I expect to be paid by professional publications, but not by amateur ones (such as fanzines and personal blogs).
-I know there are plenty of edge cases and grey areas.
+As for editorial use: in general I expect to be paid—and in fact have been paid—by professional publications, but not by amateur ones (such as fanzines and personal blogs).
+If you I know there are plenty of edge cases and grey areas.
 Ask me if you’re not sure.

 How should I credit you?